maierbn/opendihu/examples/electrophysiology/neuromuscular/surface_coupling/surface_coupling.md

 > If you choose not to activate the muscle fibers the muscle will not contract unless you apply an external force.
 So if you try this in the muscle-tendon example you will see that both the muscle and the tendon remain unmodified.

 **About the subcellur processes**

 We are using the Hodgkin-Huxley-Razumova model.
-The model we are using is specified by the `cellml_file`.

 If you want to change the used cellml model you need to do the following:
 - select another file for `cellml_file`